 Lake Coeur d’Alene is a 25 miles long lake surrounded by forests and scenic hiking trails.
 It originated in the last Ice age as a result of glacial deposits.
 It’s covered by a ring of mountains that enhance its natural beauty.

 You can experience some popular activities on the lake in the summer.
 These include sailing, fishing, and boating.
-You can also hike on the surrounding hiking trails to enjoy its scenic beauty from a distance.
+You can also hike on the surrounding Tubbs Hill and other trails to enjoy its scenic beauty from a distance.

 Bald Mountain in southern Idaho is home to the very popular Sun Valley Resort.
 It boasts a magnificent infrastructure for tourists and winter sports enthusiasts.
 Some of its noteworthy features include 2000 acres of skiable terrain and chairlifts.